 What are the 7 Steps of CPR?

-CPR is a relatively straightforward medical procedure that can be learned by anyone.
-Even those outside of the medical field can benefit from learning the important CPR steps.
+CPR is a relatively straightforward medical procedure that anyone can learn.
+Even those outside of the medical field can benefit from learning the critical CPR steps.
 With proper training, anyone can gain the skills and confidence to save a life.

-Note that these steps detail providing CPR for an adult.
-While giving CPR to a child or infant is similar, there are important differences.
-Most CPR training courses cover the differences in adult CPR, child CPR, and infant CPR.
+It’s important to note that the following steps are for performing CPR on an adult.
+While administering CPR to a child or infant is similar, there are significant differences between the techniques.
+It’s essential to take comprehensive CPR training courses that cover the distinctions between adult, child, and infant CPR.

-Before beginning the steps of CPR, call 911 immediately.
+Before beginning the steps of CPR like chest compressions to get blood flowing, call 911 or ask a bystander to call the medical emergency team immediately.
 CPR is intended to keep a victim stable until medical help arrives—it doesn’t cure cardiac arrest or any other medical condition.

 After you call 911, you should assess the scene.
 You don’t want to waste any time; however, you also don’t want to place yourself or others in additional danger.
 Assess the scene of the emergency and the condition of the victim to make sure that CPR will be the most effective procedure.
 Watching the chest fall will indicate you if victim is still unresponsive or is unable to regularly breathe because if their chest does not fall, you should immediately begin CPR.